-Coming in 2019; join Retzer Nature Center and Waukesha County Parks to officially kick off our new Citizen Science Program!
+Join Retzer Nature Center and Waukesha County Parks to officially kick off our new Citizen Science Program!
 Take part in stewardship projects or become a wildlife monitor, work within our communities to promote conservation in the parks, engage in research and educational opportunities, and help create healthier natural areas throughout Waukesha County!

 The natural areas within the park system contain a variety of habitat types including oak savanna, oak woodland, maple-basswood forest, fens, prairie, southern mesic forest, lowland hardwood swamps, and many wetlands.
 Effectively protecting and managing the diverse and unique natural resources in Waukesha County is of paramount importance in preserving the ecological integrity and function of these green spaces for the enjoyment of generations to come.

 Our staff, volunteers, and corporate sponsors work together to restore and monitor the natural areas and species within them throughout the Park System.
 They do so through the use of a variety of research, citizen science programs, and stewardship projects.